chris-ramon/thesis-graphql-go/README.md

 - References

 ## Introduction
-This thesis develops the implementation of the GraphQL standard in the Go programming language and validates its compatibility.
+This thesis develops the implementation of the GraphQL standard in the Go programming language and validates it's compatibility.

 GraphQL is a communication protocol between clients and servers, the capacities are delegated to the servers defined via schemas, is the principal interface for making different operations such as: queries, mutations and subscriptions, was created for communicating servers and clients that are user interface oriented.